aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

-Note that the Goldbach function is computed up to $n=5e6$, against $n=1e6$ for the estimate, which may explain some of the differences in the densities.
+Note that the Goldbach function is computed up to $n=5e6$, against $n=1e6$ for the estimate, which might explain some of the differences between the densities.
 However, we can clearly observe that the peaks are located at the same places.

 ## Prime E/2 values only